avanikawa/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ![image](https://user-images.githubusercontent.com/75118325/117749180-ef6bef00-b22e-11eb-954b-cff96f703f54.png)

-### Conv ID
+### Conversation ID
-The next filter is `Conv ID`.
+The next filter is `Conversation ID`.
 This filter lets you see data related to a particular conversation.
 You can enter the conversation id of the conversation you want to view the data for in the input field and click on the magnifying glass icon to filter the data.

 ![Conversation ID](assets/message-analysis-conversation-id.png)